elunna/nerfhack-changelog/README.md

 ### Wands
 * Cursed wands have a higher chance of exploding and can backfire.
-* Raise odds of a cursed wand exploding to 1 in 30 (Un)
+* Raise odds of a zapped cursed wand exploding to 1 in 30 (Un)
 * Cursed wand backfire patch (Evil)
   * If a directional wand is cursed and the player zaps it, there's a 1 in 8 chance it will backfire, hitting the player instead.
+* Wands will never explode when engraving with them (SLASHEM)
 * Blessed and uncursed wands wrest much more often
   * blessed wands wrest 1/7 of the time
   * uncursed wrest 1/23 of the time